StrangeRanger/bash-style-guide/README.md

 #### Guidelines for Handling `eval`

 - **Avoid Using `eval` When Possible**: Always look for alternatives to `eval`, such as using Bash built-ins or other command constructs that do not require combining and executing strings as commands.
-- **Sanitize Inputs Rigorously**: If `eval` must be used, ensure that all inputs are rigorously sanitized, and that any variables included in `eval` statements are strictly controlled and escaped appropriately.
+- **Sanitize Inputs Rigorously**: If `eval` must be used, ensure that all inputs are rigorously sanitized and that any variables included in `eval` statements are strictly controlled and escaped appropriately.
 - **Limit Scope and Usage**: Restrict the use of `eval` to areas where it is absolutely necessary and cannot be replaced by safer alternatives.
-Keep its use isolated to minimize potential damage and ensure that it is easy to review and audit for security vulnerabilities.
+Keep its use isolated to minimize potential damage and ensure it is easy to review and audit for security vulnerabilities.

 #### Examples of `eval` Usage and Safer Alternatives